richardcom/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedAddressbook`.
 It extends `Addressbook` with an undo/redo history, stored internally as an `addressbookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressbook#commit()` — Saves the current language book state in its history.
+* `VersionedAddressbook#commit()` — Saves the current intellibrary state in its history.
-* `VersionedAddressbook#undo()` — Restores the previous language book state from its history.
+* `VersionedAddressbook#undo()` — Restores the previous intellibrary state from its history.
-* `VersionedAddressbook#redo()` — Restores a previously undone language book state from its history.
+* `VersionedAddressbook#redo()` — Restores a previously undone intellibrary state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAddressbook()`, `Model#undoAddressbook()` and `Model#redoAddressbook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressbook` will be initialized with the initial language book state, and the `currentStatePointer` pointing to that single language book state.
+The `VersionedAddressbook` will be initialized with the initial intellibrary state, and the `currentStatePointer` pointing to that single intellibrary state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th book in the language book.
-The `delete` command calls `Model#commitAddressbook()`, causing the modified state of the language book after the `delete 5` command executes to be saved in the `addressbookStateList`, and the `currentStatePointer` is shifted to the newly inserted language book state.
+The user executes `delete 5` command to delete the 5th book in the intellibrary.
+The `delete` command calls `Model#commitAddressbook()`, causing the modified state of the intellibrary after the `delete 5` command executes to be saved in the `addressbookStateList`, and the `currentStatePointer` is shifted to the newly inserted intellibrary state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new book.
-The `add` command also calls `Model#commitAddressbook()`, causing another modified language book state to be saved into the `addressbookStateList`.
+The `add` command also calls `Model#commitAddressbook()`, causing another modified intellibrary state to be saved into the `addressbookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressbook()`, so the language book state will not be saved into the `addressbookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressbook()`, so the intellibrary state will not be saved into the `addressbookStateList`.

 </div>

 Step 4.
 The user now decides that adding the book was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressbook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous language book state, and restores the language book to that state.
+The `undo` command will call `Model#undoAddressbook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous intellibrary state, and restores the intellibrary to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)